fallin/Itc4net/README.md

 s = s.Event();			// (1,1)
 ```

 *Note: An ID is necessary to inflate a stamp, since the inflation occurs within the area of the event tree that belongs to the ID.
-That is, the Event method ticks it's own clock and leaves causal information for other IDs unchanged.
-Invoking the Event method on an anonymous stamp will succeed, but will return an unchanged anonymous stamp since it cannot inflate the event tree.*
+That is, the Event method ticks its own clock and leaves causal information for other IDs unchanged.
+Invoking the Event method on an anonymous stamp will succeed; however, it will return an unchanged anonymous stamp since it cannot inflate the event tree.*

 #### Join